Welcome to TUHUnion.ca

 We are Unique

-We are a growing union with over 150 members from diverse communities, created and led by people who have experienced homelessness and insecure housing.
+We are a growing union with over 300 members from diverse communities, created and led by people who have experienced homelessness and insecure housing, and their allies in solidarity.

-We refuse to be divided by those in power, and we will not rest until everyone's right to a home has been fulfilled.
+We refuse to be divided by those in power.

 We are Unique